SystemsApproach/sdn/arch.rst

 * **P4Runtime:** An interface for controlling forwarding behavior at runtime.
-It is the key for populating forwarding tables and manipulating forwarding state, and it does so in a P4 program and hardware agnostic way.
+It is the key for populating forwarding tables and manipulating forwarding state.
+The P4Runtime is independent of any particular P4 program and agnostic to the underlying hardware.
+This contrasts to OpenFlow which is rather prescriptive about the forwarding model and how the control plane interacts with it.
   (For completeness, :numref:`Figure %s
   <fig-stack>` also lists OpenFlow as an alternative control interface.)

 * **gNMI (gRPC Network Management Interface):** Used to set and